Wild Rice Harvest Bowls with Fig Balsamic Vinaigrette are full of healthy, fall-inspired ingredients. As delicious as they are gorgeous!

 Wild Rice Harvest Bowls

-I’m over the moon for this beautiful, delicious dish and am so excited to share it with you today, especially, because you can make it over the weekend then pack the leftovers for easy, healthy lunches all next week – this dish holds up beautifully in the fridge!
+I’m over the moon for this beautiful, delicious dish and am so excited to share it with you, especially because you can make it over the weekend then pack leftovers for easy, healthy lunches all next week.
+This dish holds up beautifully in the fridge!

 wild rice harvest bowl in a wooden serving bowl